 In this roundup of promotions to partner and firm management positions, 14 attorneys from Nixon Peabody are highlighted.
 The 11 attorneys promoted to partner are Ellie Altshuler, Mark Beaudoin, Erik Birkeneder, Hannah Bornstein, Chris Browning, Barry Carrigan, Keri McWilliams, Matt Mullen, Steven Richard, Charles Tamuleviz and Alison Torbitt.
 In addition, Kenneth C. Lind was promoted to leader of the firms’ public finance practice group, Justin Thompson was promoted to office managing partner in LA, and Aaron Yowell was promoted to chief innovation officer.

 Suffolk University Law School, J.D., cum laude

 College of the Holy Cross, B.A.

 U.S. District Court, District of Rhode Island

-Charles was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2019 in the fields of Criminal Defense: General Practice and Criminal Defense: White-Collar.
+Charles was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Criminal Defense: General Practice and Criminal Defense: White-Collar.
+He was named the Best Lawyers® 2021 Criminal Defense: White-Collar “Lawyer of the Year” in Providence, RI.
 Charles has been listed in Best Lawyers since 2018.